Qiskit/rustworkx/docs/source/api.rst

    :param PyDAG graph: The graph to find the path in
    :param int from: The node index to find the paths from
    :param int to: The node index to find the paths to
+   :param int min_depth: The minimum depth of the path to include in the output
+       list of paths.
+By default all paths are included regardless of depth, sett to 0 will behave like the default.
    :param int cutoff: The maximum depth of path to include in the output list
        of paths.
-Defaults to -1 which includes all paths regardless of length.
+By default includes all paths regardless of depth, setting to 0 will behave like default.
-       Also, any integer value < 1 will include all found paths.

    :returns paths: A list of lists where each inner list is a path path
    :rtype: list